chrplr/PCBS/docs/running-experiments.rst

      >>> import expyriment

-If an error message ``moduleNotFoundError: No module named 'expyriment'`` appears, check :doc:`software_installation.rst`.
+If an error message ``moduleNotFoundError: No module named 'expyriment'`` appears, check :doc:`software-installation.rst`.

 Let us start by downloading :download:`simple-detection-visual-expyriment.py <../experiments/expyriment/simple_reaction_times/simple-detection-visual-expyriment.py>` and run it with::